jack1232/PaypalProject/README.md

 }
 ```

-You can obtain your PayApl ClientID and Secret credentials for the Sandbox account by following teh instruction given in my book.
+You can obtain your PayPal ClientID and Secret credentials for the Sandbox account by following the instruction given in my book.

 ## Update